-John is responsible for managing certification projects and has audited product carbon footprints of over 200 individual products (SKUs).
-His main areas of expertise in product carbon footprinting are agriculture and food processing with additional experience of analysing trade, distribution, packaging and economic aspects of footprinting.
+John is responsible for managing certification projects and has audited product carbon footprints of over 200 individual products.
+His main areas of expertise in product carbon footprinting and sustainability are agriculture and food processing.
+He has additional experience of analysing water, land, trade, distribution, packaging and economic aspects of footprinting.
 He is the technical author of the carbon footprint assessment methodology for the UK dairy industry.

 Martin is one of the world’s leading authorities on product and service carbon footprinting, and was instrumental in the development of the PAS 2050 footprinting standard.
 He has overseen a wide range of projects to help companies derive business benefit from understanding and optimising their value-chains.
 He spent 20 years in the automotive sector, managing $100m+ projects in manufacturing, design, commercial, IT and business re-engineering.

 Philippe specialises in bespoke solutions for clients’ product and value chain footprinting requirements.
-He has worked with clients from a wide range of sectors, but has a particular focus on construction, waste management and chemicals.
+He has worked with clients from a wide range of sectors, but has a particular focus on manufacturing, construction, events and catering.
 He holds an MSc in Environmental Sciences from the University of East Anglia.